English Major Guide

 Credit Considerations

-Credit for literature courses taken abroad can in most cases be applied to the 40-hour minimum for the major, the concentration and pre-1800 requirements.
-Requests to apply credit for study abroad to the English major cannot be granted by the student's major advisor (see How to Obtain Transfer Credit section for more information).
+Credit for literature courses taken abroad can in most cases be applied to the 10-course minimum, the concentration, and specific major distribution requirements (i.e., pre-1800).
+Requests to apply credit for study abroad to the English major cannot be granted by the student's major advisor (see How to Obtain Transfer Credit for more information).
 Credits earned abroad are also subject to the restrictions detailed under "Notes on course credits" in the major requirements section.

 For Further Information